Don't get comfortable: More bitter cold on the way this weekend

 "Remember, there are people without power due to the recent storm," she said.

+More than 11,000 customers from Florida to Maine remained without power Saturday.
+Most of the outages were in Virginia, the Carolinas, New York and Pennsylvania.

-Jess Flarity, a 32-year-old visiting a friend in Concord, New Hampshire, told the Associated Press the raw air brought back memories of his time in Alaska.
+Jess Flarity, a 32-year-old visiting a friend in Concord, New Hampshire, told the AP the raw air brought back memories of his time in Alaska.

-"I've been in minus 60 before, so minus 20 doesn't frighten me," he told the AP.
+"I've been in minus 60 before, so minus 20 doesn't frighten me," he said.
 "But I did have to prepare, bring some extra cold weather gear — gloves, boots and those kinds of things."

 The winter storm this week has led to the deaths of at least eight people, according to officials and local reports.